ewdlop/ScienceApp/earth-moon-sun-dos.md

 their "year" is 27.3 days

-//two body problem
+## two body problem

-earth and sun revolve around each other
+earth and sun revolve around each other(around the center of mass)

+### three body problem

+earth, moon and sun revolve around each other(around the center of mass)